nawrotlab/larvaworld/README.md

 1. Analysis

     Run analysis on the existing sample empirical data (3 dishes of freely exploring larvae).
-    This line builds an enriched dataset for every raw dish and analyses it.
+    First build a larvaworld dataset for each of the raw dishes, selecting tracks longer than 160''.
+    Then enrich the datasets computing derived parameters and annotating epochs and analyse them creating comparative plots.

-        `python process.py TestGroup init build -each`
-        `python process.py TestGroup enrich anal -nam dish_0 dish_1 dish_2`
+        python process.py TestGroup build -each -t 160 python process.py TestGroup enrich anal -nam dish_0 dish_1 dish_2

-    Check the new datasets created in `larvaworld/data/TestGroup/processed` and the respective plots for each one.
+    Check the comparative plots in `larvaworld/data/TestGroup/plots`.

     Visualize one of the dishes (dish 1) you have created by generating a video.

-        `python process.py TestGroup vis -vid -nam dish_1
+        python process.py TestGroup vis -nam dish_1 -vid

+    Check the generated video in `larvaworld/data/TestGroup/processed/dish_1/visuals`.

 2. Simulation

     Run a single simulation of one of multiple available experiments.
     Optionally run the respetive analysis.

     This line runs a dish simulation (30 larvae, 3 minutes) without analysis.
-We choose to also see the simulation as it unfolds.
+    We choose to also see the simulation at a framerate of 6 fps as it unfolds.

-        `python exp_run.py dish -N 30 -t 3.0 -vid`
+        python exp_run.py dish -N 30 -t 3.0 -vid

     This line runs a dispersion simulation and compares the results to the existing reference dataset (`larvaworld/data/reference`)
     We choose to only produce a final image of the simulation.

-        `python exp_run.py dispersion -N 30 -t 3.0 -img -a`
+        python exp_run.py dispersion -N 30 -t 3.0 -img -a

-    Check the plots comparing simulated to empirical data in `larvaworld/SimGroup/single_runs/dispersion`.
+    Check the plots comparing simulated to empirical data in `larvaworld/data/SimGroup/single_runs/dispersion`.

 3. Batch run

-    Run multiple trials of agiven experiment with different parameters.
+    Run multiple trials of a given experiment with different parameters.
     This line runs a batch run of odor preference experiments for different valences of the two odor sources.

-        `python batch_run.py odor_pref -N 25 -t 3.0 -rng -200.0 200.0 -Ngrd 5`
+        python batch_run.py odor_pref -N 25 -t 3.0 -rng -200.0 200.0 -Ngrd 5

-    Check the heatmap of preference indexes in `larvaworld/SimGroup/batch_runs`.
+    Check the heatmap of preference indexes in `larvaworld/data/SimGroup/batch_runs`.